Column Menu in Blazor DataGrid

 }

-The following sample, Filter item was hidden in column menu when opens for the OrderID column.
+The Filter item is hidden when the column menu is opened for the OrderID column.

 @using Syncfusion.Blazor.Grids